sundsvallai/eneo/frontend/apps/web/README.md

-# Intric.ai Frontend
+# Eneo Frontend

-Browser frontend for the Intric.ai framework, based on SvelteKit.
+Browser frontend for the Eneo framework, based on SvelteKit.

 ## Architecture